syncfusion-content/flutter-docs/Flutter/cartesian-charts/marker-datalabel.md

 ![DataLabel format](images/marker-datalabel/datalabel_format.jpg)

-Import the following package to use label format in your package. 'in your application, import "package:intl/intl.dart";'
+Import the following package to use label format in your package in your application, `import "package:intl/intl.dart";`.

 ### Label position